 For example, let’s take the Organic Alexia sweet potato fries that you can buy at the store.

 They are organic, so they must be healthy right??

-You would be surprised how many “organic” things are actually unhealthy.
+You would be surprised by how many “organic” things are actually unhealthy.

-But people give them a pass because they say the word organic.
+But people give them a pass because they include the word organic.

 You should ALWAYS flip that package over and read the ingredient list!